All Posts

 (10 mins) What is the VCE English Language Exam?
 Learn all about the Exam - tips, tricks and much more - from our past student and high scorer (Raw 50 + Premier's Award) in VCE English Language, Tom Gallacher.

 I was fortunate to graduate in 2023 with an ATAR of 99.90, as well as a raw 50 study score + dux of my cohort in English Language.
-In this blog I am sharing some tips that helped me to achieve the exam success, in addition to a 98 and 100 SAC scores in unit 3 and 4respectively.
-This post includes a comprehensive guide for each examination component (SAQ, AC and Essay), as well as some advice for the final exam.
+In this blog, I am sharing the tips and strategies that helped me achieve this success in the VCE English Language Exam, alongside scoring 98 and 100 in my Unit 3 and Unit 4 SACs respectively.

 (2023 Scotch College Graduate & former VCE Excel Education student, Tom Gallacher,